uswds/uswds-site/pages/style/color/system-tokens.md

 ---
-permalink: /style/color/system-palette/
+permalink: /style-tokens/color/system-tokens/
 layout: styleguide
-title: System palette
+title: System color tokens
-category: Style
+category: Style tokens
-lead: The USWDS system color palette is the complete set of colors from which any project can build a theme palette
+lead: USWDS system color tokens are the complete palette of color tokens from which any project can build a theme palette
 type: docs
 subnav:
   - text: Red warm